denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 In addition, the manuscript contains 15--20 tables and illustrations.
 I have received a modest subvention to offset any costs associated with publishing and preparation of the manuscript.

-## Annotated Table of Contents

-### Chapter 1: We Have Always Been Digital

-Discourse around the digital humanities needs a robust sense of the digital.
-The first chapter begins with popular intuitions about the "look and feel" of digital aesthetics.
-A case study of television motion blur (and the related "soap opera effect") undermines the initial ease with which notions of the digital are overdetermined to stand in for a range of often conflicting modalities.
-The next section of this chapter deals with the analytic tradition of discussing media in terms of analog and digital representation (via Nelson Goodman and John Haugeland).
-My summary of that tradition shows that language and text are already in a sense "born digital," that is, discrete and differentiated throughout.
-Furthermore, digitality depends on "reliable processes of copying and preservation"---processes that can mean something different to a philosopher than to a librarian.
-From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather a structure imposed from without.
-That structure is further imposed on the media "consumer."
-It does not necessarily constitute a property of the medium itself, manifesting in specific technological affordances.
-"Is it copyable?" becomes "Can I copy it?"
-The chapter ends with a history of Morse, Hughes, and Baudot character encodings, in which the dichotomy between digital and analog is superseded by the distinction between binary and plain text formats.

-### Chapter 2: Literature Down to the Pixel

-Having established the grounds for digital textuality in the history of character encoding, I begin the work of moving from "low-level" first-order concepts such as "text" and "code" up to second-order concepts such as "literature" and "canon."
-The chapter starts by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
-I argue here that the concern with value in literary criticism detracts from the explicit movement of control and power intimately connected to digital textuality.
-Unlike scholars in the Foucauldian tradition (who often trace the machinations of power through discourse, on the level of representation), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
-In presenting a media history through primary sources on early development of modern computing, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
-This history is not entirely critical: rather, it reveals an alternative genealogy of computing, contrary to the widely accepted notions of the computer as a device for reductive quantification.
-I conclude by arguing that Turing machines were anticipated not by the Babbage calculator alone, but also by a series of advances in communications, word processing, and media storage.
-A notion of text (as opposed to number) is hence "baked into" the system.

-### Chapter 3: Laying Bare the Device

-The chapter begins by outlining a recent discussion on surface reading.
-I ask:
-What lies beneath the text?
-The question leads into a discussion about the difference between form and content: two theoretical concepts crucial to understanding the difference between plain text and binary file formats.
-I find that, going back to Plato and Hegel, "form" was at times used to indicate physical structure and at other times to indicate immaterial categories in the ideal realm.
-The chapter's middle section takes up the notion of "ephemeral" textuality.
-A case study in removable storage elucidates the movement of text from human-legible inscription on page (and punch card) to invisible inscription embedded into magnetic media as electrical charge.
-The case study unfolds the distinction between print (in which matter, form, and content lie flat) and screen (where the three layers occupy physically distinct layers, providing only the illusion of flattened textuality).
-The discussion concludes with a stark image, visually illustrating the difference between plain text and binary formats.
-To produce the image, I inject malicious code into an Adobe Acrobat file, showing the contrast between surface text and its underlying magnetically bound bit structure.

-### Chapter 4: Media are Not the Message

-In this chapter I make two significant interventions in media studies and literary theory.
-First, I argue that media should not be confused with messages.
-Starting with the (sometimes oversimplified) legacy of Marshall McLuhan, I examine several models of communication, including ones proposed by semioticians (Charles Sanders Peirce, Ferdinand de Saussure, Roman Jakobson), engineers (Harry Nyquist, Claude Shannon), and animal anthropologists (Jakob von Uexküll, Gregory Bateson, and Thomas Sebok).
-Corresponding to the mediating role of "form" in the previous chapter, I find that the "mode" of the written communication act does something akin to "attuning" the reader (receiver) to the encoding of the message (and to the corresponding cultural techniques of apprehension).
-At the center of the chapter is a case study based on a real-world text "written" by a troupe of Sulawesi macaques as part of an art project at Britain's Paignton Zoo.
-(The text was subsequently published under the title *Notes towards the Complete Works of Shakespeare*, Vivaria Press, 2002.)
-The possibility of a randomly generated zoo-text points to the conclusion of the chapter, containing an argument against a "systems" definition of information.
-In what Shannon calls a "strange feature" of this communication theory, information is defined as the amount of "freedom" or entropy in the system.
-By contrast, I want to insist on an agency-based model of information processing, in which texts mean things *for* free and conscious beings.

-### Chapter 5: Recursive Encounters with Oneself

-This chapter begins with a close reading of Beckett's *Krapp's Last Tape*, positing magnetic storage media as the "media being" of the play's title character.
-Krapp helps to unfold the problematic of documents: not as passive completed texts, but as vectors that mutate and move through time and space.
-Documents, as I argue here, constitute a platform for what I call "media being."
-Pushing off the communication model described in the last chapter, I
-ask: What is being communicated?
-And answer: It is the subject itself.
-The chapter ends with an explication of Sartre's idea of an "appointment with oneself," which I take to happen at the document level, through a series of encounters with one's own external manifestations of consciousness (i.e. tape and other portable storage media).

-### Chapter 6: Bad Links

-Where do the document vectors lead?
-In this chapter I triangulate between (1) structuralist notions of literary intertextuality, (2) the promises and failures of hypertextuality in the 1990s, and (3) contemporary paradigms in network analysis.
-In each of these historically distinct theoretical moments, I find a similar promise of emergence: the idea that order can appear spontaneously as the aggregate result of simple interactions at the level of the system (the idea also at the core of Callon and Latour's actor--network theory).
-Once again, I make the rhetorical move against the systems view, both generally, and particularly as that view is applied in literary studies.
-In examining the heavily hyperlinked and intertextual essays of Gwern, a mysterious contemporary "researcher, self-experimenter, and writer," I contrast the structure of links to that of lists.
-A discussion on "linked lists" in computer science leads to a conclusion that relates to the aesthetics of code and to the role of an individual in relation to the assemblage.

-### Chapter 7: Engineering for Dissent

-In this final chapter, I argue for the recovery and the preservation of plain textuality in the day-to-day practice of modern computing.
-Returning to the history of the `.txt` file format, I find that early documents from the International Telecommunication Union (and later international bodies governing the exchange of information across state borders) display unease with encrypted, non-human-readable formats of information exchange.
-A theoretical treatment of technological skepticism from Marx, Heidegger, Mumford, Kittler, and Golumbia concludes with a discussion about a subject's role in actively shaping material conditions of media being.
-As documents reflecting externalized states of consciousness become increasingly transparent, they are susceptible to increased surveillance and control.
-Plain text allows political subjects to decouple externalized mental states from mechanisms of governance.
-(In other words, to decide actively when to opt in and when to opt out.)
-This affordance is not, however, a deterministic property of literature, the internet, or any other information exchange system.
-Rather, the design of complex systems must itself become critical practice, which, complementing critical theory, can actively engineer for textual mechanisms that make individual dissent possible.

 ## Tech Appendix